St. Louis tornado outbreak of February 1959: February 10 event

-Crescent–St. Louis, Missouri/Madison, Illinois
+Sherman–Warson Woods–St. Louis, Missouri/Madison, Illinois

-This fast-moving, catastrophic, and violent F4 tornado first touched down in the southwest corner of St. Louis County in Crescent, Missouri, just southwest of Sherman.
+This fast-moving, violent tornado first touched down in the southwest corner of St. Louis County just southwest of Sherman, Missouri.
 The tornado first caused some minor damage to homes in Sherman as it moved northeastward.
-It continued to cause minor damage to homes and other buildings as it moved through rural areas towards St. Louis As the tornado entered Warson Woods, it began to intensify sharply and damage became much more severe as it reached F2 status.
-Homes and stores had their roofs ripped off and numerous trees and power lines were downed.
-Similar to worse destruction was seen in Rock Hill, Brentwood, and Maplewood.
-Throughout St. Louis County, the tornado killed 10, injured 170, and caused $25 million in damage.
+It continued to cause minor damage to homes and other buildings as it moved through rural areas towards St. Louis.
+As the tornado entered Warson Woods, it began to intensify sharply, and damage became much more severe as it reached F2 status.
+Homes and stores had their roofs ripped off, and numerous trees and power lines were downed.
+The tornado continued to cause major damage as it passed through Rock Hill, Brentwood, and Maplewood.